internal linking

 Googlebot and other web crawlers literally travel the web from one link to another.
 The more links a new page or new post has, the more likely Google will encounter it.

-Internal pages without any links are called orphaned pages.
-It’s always worth checking your website to make sure every page you care about has at least one internal link.
+Pages without any links are called orphaned pages.
+It’s always worth checking your website to make sure you link to every page you care about.

 Just like backlinks, some types of internal links are more valuable than others.
 In fact, Google has filed patents that pass PageRank differently depending upon the likelihood of a user clicking a link.
 You can read more in Bill Slawski’s post the Reasonable Surfer Model.